 These Super Simple Scrumptious Herb Yeast Rolls are made using frozen yeast rolls.
 They are loaded with butter and herbs that smell and taste amazing.

 I have a huge confession to make.
 I love bread just as much as I love any dessert.
 To me, there is nothing like homemade bread.
-When I cannot make bread from scratch, I love using frozen dinner rolls.
+When I cannot make bread from scratch, I like using frozen dinner rolls.
 Because they are yeast rolls, they taste like homemade.
 My blog is all about finding quick and easy ways to put dinner on the table.
-I hope you will find that these Herb Yeast Rolls using Frozen Dough are easy and quicker than making homemade but taste like homemade.
+I hope you will conclude that these Herb Yeast Rolls using Frozen Dough are easy and faster than making homemade but taste like homemade.
 YUMMY!

 The rolls are so easy to prepare by using Rhodes frozen dinner rolls.
 Rhodes website has lots of great recipes.
 I combined a couple of recipes from their site to make these tasty rolls.